joaostavares/StudyProject/README.md

 After cloning the project, access the project through the IDE and run it.

-Import Postman presets and use pre-made requests.
+Import Postman presets on `Bank Project.postman_collection.json` and use pre-made requests.

 <br> **OR** <br>